reuk/wayverb/docs_source/context.md

 In these situations, the user has a few options.
 Firstly, a custom IR could be recorded.
 This will require specialist equipment, and access to the particular location.
-Secondly, the desired reverb could be approximated using an algorithmic reverb tool.
+Secondly, the desired reverb could be approximated using an algorithmic (i.e. not convolution-based) reverb tool.
 Thirdly, the IR could be predicted using an acoustic simulator.
 The third approach seems like a sensible middle ground between the first two options.
 It should be less time-consuming than recording a custom IR, and will not require access to the modelled location (although a 3D virtual model would be necessary).
 Additionally, the simulated IR should match real-world behaviour more closely than an algorithmic reverb.

 Despite the obvious application of virtual acoustics to music and sound production, all of the software in +@tbl:software appears to be targeted at